norskeld/sigma/docs/docs/content/combinators/lookahead.md

 ## Description

-`lookahead` combinator applies `parser` without consuming any input, whether it succeeds or fails.
+`lookahead` combinator applies `parser` without consuming any input on success.
+On failure the failure is returned as is, with `pos` pointing to the deepest position reached, which yields more precise errors.

 ## Usage